Part 1: Build Scenarios

 What you will learn

-To begin using STK, you need a basic understanding of the STK workflow and layout.
-You will learn how to:
+To begin using the STK software, you need a basic understanding of the STK application's workflow and layout.
+In this tutorial, you will learn how to:

 • Understand common tools